catalincc4/Distribute-System-for-Energy-Management/README.md

 This Repo contain the implementaion of a Distributed System for Energy Management, the system it's been deploied on GoogleCloud, but probably it will not be available any more, because my free period experied
 Technologies overview: Java Spring, Python, WebSockets, RabbitMQ, AngularJS, Docker, Google Cloud, MSSQL, CI/CD for GitLab
 - In every directory, you will see the CI/CD file for GitLab, because when I creted this system, I use GitLab
-- To deploy this system, I created a VM on Google Cloud useing Docker to deploy the Microservices.
+- To deploy this system, I created a VM on Google Cloud using Docker to deploy the Microservices.
 1. User-Management-Microservice:
    - Technologies: Java Spring + SQL Server
    - this microservices manage the users of the app